NilsDannemann/nilsdannemann.dev/wp-content/plugins/jetpack/readme.txt

 === Jetpack by WordPress.com ===
-Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, erania-pinnera, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jacobshere, jblz, jeherve, jenhooks, jenia, jgs, jkudish, jmdodd, Joen, johnjamesjacoby, jshreve, koke, kraftbj, lamdayap, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, michael-arestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stephdau, tmoorewp, tyxla, Viper007Bond, westi, yoavf, zinigor
+Contributors: automattic, adamkheckler, aduth, akirk, allendav, alternatekev, andy, annezazu, apeatling, azaozz, batmoo, barry, beaulebens, blobaugh, cainm, cena, cfinke, chaselivingston, chellycat, clickysteve, csonnek, danielbachhuber, davoraltman, daniloercoli, designsimply, dllh, drawmyface, dsmart, dzver, ebinnion, eliorivero, enej, eoigal, erania-pinnera, ethitter, gcorne, georgestephanis, gibrown, goldsounds, hew, hugobaeta, hypertextranch, iammattthomas, iandunn, jblz, jasmussen, jeffgolenski, jeherve, jenhooks, jenia, jessefriedman, jgs, jkudish, jmdodd, joanrho, johnjamesjacoby, jshreve, keoshi, koke, kraftbj, lancewillett, lschuyler, macmanx, martinremy, matt, matveb, mattwiebe, maverick3x6, mcsf, mdawaffe, MichaelArestad, migueluy, mikeyarce, mkaz, nancythanki, nickmomrik, obenland, oskosk, pento, professor44, rachelsquirrel, rdcoll, ryancowles, richardmuscat, richardmtl, roccotripaldi, samhotchkiss, scarstocea, sdquirk, stephdau, tmoorewp, tyxla, Viper007Bond, westi, yoavf, zinigor
-Tags: Jetpack, WordPress.com, backup, security, related posts, CDN, speed, anti-spam, social sharing, SEO, video, stats Stable tag: 5.0
+Tags: Jetpack, WordPress.com, backup, security, related posts, CDN, speed, anti-spam, social sharing, SEO, video, stats Stable tag: 7.2.1
-Requires at least: 4.7
+Requires at least: 5.0
-Tested up to: 4.7
+Tested up to: 5.1

-The one plugin you need for stats, related posts, search engine optimization, social sharing, protection, backups, speed, and email list management.
+The ideal plugin for stats, related posts, search engine optimization, social sharing, protection, backups, security, and more.

 == Description ==

-Keep any WordPress site secure, increase traffic, and engage your readers.
+Security, performance, and site management: the best way to WordPress is with Jetpack.

+= 24/7 Site Security =
+Jetpack is your site's security detail, guarding you against brute-force attacks and unauthorized logins.
+Basic protection is always free, while premium plans add expanded backup and automated fixes.
+Jetpack's full suite of site security tools include:

+* Brute-force attack protection, spam filtering, and downtime monitoring.
+* Backups of your entire site, either once daily or in real time.
+* Secure login, with optional two-factor authentication.
+* Malware scanning, code scanning, and automated threat resolution.
+* A record of every change on your site to simplify troubleshooting.
+* Fast, priority support from WordPress experts.

+= Peak Performance =
+Activate site accelerator tools and watch your page load times and hosting costs drop -- we'll optimize your images and serve them from our own powerful global network, and speed up your mobile site to reduce bandwidth usage (and save money!).
+Connect Jetpack to take advantage of:

+* Images and static files, like CSS and JavaScript, served from our servers, not yours.
+* Elasticsearch-powered related content and site search, for relevant results with no drain on your servers.
+* Lazy image loading for a faster mobile experience.
+* Unlimited and high-speed video via our content delivery network.

-= Traffic and SEO Tools =
+= Effortless Site Management =
-Traffic is the lifeblood of any website.
-Jetpack includes:
+Create and customize your WordPress site, optimize it for visitors and revenue, and enjoy watching your stats tick up.
+Built it, share it, and watch it grow with:

-* [free] Site stats and analytics
+* Advanced site stats and analytics for understanding your audience.
-* [free] Automatic sharing on Facebook, Twitter, LinkedIn, Tumblr, Reddit, and WhatsApp
-* [free] Related posts
+* Hundreds of professional themes, for a pro site no matter what your niche.
+* Intuitive and powerful customization tools to match your website to your brand.
+* Simple PayPal payment buttons for selling products and services.
-* [paid] Search engine optimization tools for Google, Bing, Twitter, Facebook, and WordPress.com
+* SEO tools for Google, Bing, Twitter, Facebook, and WordPress.com to maximize your reach.
-* [paid] Advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo
+* An advertising program that includes the best of AdSense, Facebook Ads, AOL, Amazon, Google AdX, and Yahoo.

-= Security and Backup Services =
-Stop worrying about data loss, downtime, and hacking.
-Jetpack provides:

-* [free] Brute force attack protection
-* [free] Downtime and uptime monitoring
-* [free] Secured logins and two-factor authentication
-* [paid] Malware scanning, code scanning, and threat resolution
-* [paid] Site backups, restores, and migrations

-= Content Creation =
-Add rich, beautifully-presented media -- no graphic design expertise necessary:

-* [free] A high-speed CDN for your images
-* [free] Carousels, slideshows, and tiled galleries
-* [free] Simple embeds from YouTube, Google Documents, Spotify and more
-* [free] Sidebar customization including Facebook, Twitter, and RSS feeds
-* [free] Extra sidebar widgets including blog stats, calendar, and author widgets
-* [paid] High-speed, ad-free, and high-definition video hosting

-= Discussion and Community =
-Create a connection with your readers and keep them coming back to your site with:

-* [free] Email subscriptions
-* [free] Comment login with Facebook, Twitter, and Google
-* [free] Fully-customizable contact forms
-* [free] Infinite scroll for your posts
+* Integration with the official WordPress mobile apps, to manage your site from anywhere.

 = Expert Support =
-We have an entire team of Happiness Engineers ready to help you.
+We have a global team of Happiness Engineers ready to help you.
 Ask your questions in the support forum, or [contact us directly](https://jetpack.com/contact-support).

 = Paid Services =
-Most of Jetpack's features and services are free.
-Jetpack also provides advanced security and backup services, video hosting, site monetization, priority support, and more SEO tools in three [simple and affordable plans](https://jetpack.com/pricing?from=wporg).
+Compare our [simple and affordable plans](https://jetpack.com/pricing?from=wporg) or take a [product tour](https://jetpack.com/features?from=wporg) to learn more.

 = Get Started =
 Installation is free, quick, and easy.
-Set up <a href="https://jetpack.com/install?from=wporg">the free plan</a> in minutes.
+[Install Jetpack from our site](https://jetpack.com/install?from=wporg) in minutes.

 == Installation ==